jhobbsBSU/guest-sessions/slides/embracing-failure.md

 **Homer Simpson**

 <!--

-Key to Ken Robinson's talk and the argument that education systems and even workplaces quash creativity is a fear of failure, which pushes us towards the attitude of the (not) so great philosopher Homer Simpson
+Key to Ken Robinson's talk shown earlier is the argument that education systems and even workplaces quash creativity is a fear of failure, which pushes us towards the attitude of the (not) so great philosopher Homer Simpson

 If we all took the perspective of Homer nothing would ever get done, we would not improve, we would not innovate and nothing new would come to light.

-We saw this in the last session and the worst possible idea activity.
+We saw this in the worst possible idea activity.
 This activity does the opposite to homer, it purposely invites failure which we then used to develop some reasonable ideas that have potential value in a short period of time.

 -->